 None of these previous listings include proposed events - there is a separate page for those in the menu: Proposed Events.

-Three things stood out from a recent OTS training workshop and the work we did in the small groups (as born out by some of the feedback):
+Three things stood out from the work we did in the small groups, as borne out by some of the feedback:

 - as therapists we don’t always know when we are in conflict;